 This is a spreadsheet containing high-level Chinese policy documents (中发, 中办发, 国发, and 国办发) from the beginning of the first Hu administration (November 2002) through May 2016.
-I hope to update them semi-regularly.
 Please see the notes at bottom for more information about how we considered sourcing when choosing which documents to include.

 I compiled these with the help of my friends and colleagues at MERICS – Matthias Stepan, Julia Breuer, and Max-Sebastian Dovi.

 The spreadsheet can be downloaded from Github for your own use.